IVF: Side-Effects and Risks

-IVF or In vitro fertilization is a very specialized procedure in which the female eggs or ova are removed from the female reproductive system and then the eggs are fertilized by the sperm under laboratory-controlled conditions in a culture dish.
-The name of the procedure is In vitro fertilization because the fertilization occurs ‘in-vitro’ glass.
+IVF, or in vitro fertilization, is a very specialized procedure in which the female eggs or ova are removed from the female reproductive system and then the eggs are fertilized by the sperm under laboratory-controlled conditions in a culture dish.
+The name of the procedure is in vitro fertilization because the fertilization occurs in a dish, and not inside a woman’s body.

 Side-Effects and Risks Associated with IVF Treatment